MrAnnix/MrAnnix.github.io/_posts/2019-04-02-hello-world-how-build-site-jekyll.md

 tags: [Jekyll, SSG, CMS, Github Pages, blog, Sass, Liquid]
 ---

-First of all clarify that this is not a presentation and a lot less a tutorial about how to set up a site with [Jekyll](https://jekyllrb.com/ "Jekyll's homepage").
+First of all, clarify that this is not a presentation and a lot less a tutorial about how to set up a site with [Jekyll](https://jekyllrb.com/ "Jekyll's homepage").
 Rather it’s a post narrating a bit the process that can serve to inspire people who want to encourage themselves to do something similar or even use my code as a basis.

 ## What the hell is Jekyll?